vflores-io/honkerdam_octopuses/README.md

 ---

 ## Description
 This project is a web-based application designed to recommend similar GitHub issues using a simple neural network model, trained on commit data from GitHub.
-Its primary goal is to assist developers - especially those just starting out - in discovering **good first issues** based on their queries, which would ideally be based on their initial interests.
-By offering recommendations, the system makes it easier to navigate large repositories and helps **new contributors** get started faster and more in line with their own strengths.
+Its primary goal is to assist developers - especially those just starting out - in discovering **Good First Issues** based on their github users profile.
+By offering recommendations, the system makes it easier to navigate large repositories and helps **Novice Open Source Contributors** get started faster and more in line with their own strengths.

 The app combines TF-IDF-based text processing with machine learning to provide an accessible solution.